-Part-time regular employees hired on or after July 1, 2012 working thirty (30) hours or more per week shall accumulate vacation leave at one-half (1/2) the rate of full-time employees.
+Part-time regular employees working thirty (30) hours or more per week shall accumulate vacation leave at one-half (1/2) the rate of full-time employees.
 Part-time regular employees working less than thirty (30) hours per week shall not be eligible for vacation leave.
 For the purposes of this section, a completed month is any month in which an employee works or is on leave with pay at least one-half (1/2) the work days.